jorsanpe/cpmbits/docs/documentation/command-line.md

 <div class="divider" data-content=""></div>

 ### `build`
-Build CPM project.
+Build cpm project.
 The build command creates a CMake recipe in the project root directory.
 It then calls `cmake` and `ninja` to build the project using the `build` directory for the output files.
 The output binary will have the same name as the `project_name` field in the project descriptor and it will be placed in the project root directory.

 **SYNOPSIS**
 ```bash